Zoran Luledzija

 Create localization files

 The next step is to create the localization files for the required locales.
 It is good practice to keep all localization files in one place (e.g., src/lang).
 In this example, we will add three JSON files under the lang directory: ar.json, en.json, and es-MX.json.
-These files are going to hold translations for the Arabic, English, and Mexican Spanish languages.
+These files are going to hold translations for the Arabic, English, and Mexican Spanish languages, respectively.

 Below, you can see how the project structure should look after you have added these files.